mcb5637/BTX_CAC_Compatibility/README.md

 	- direct download link: https://github.com/BattletechModders/ModTek/releases/download/v4.1.0/ModTek.zip
 - Remove BTMLColorLOSMod, MechResizer and StablePiloting from your BTX installation (as CAC, CU and MechAffinity basically do the same)
 - update CAB
-- remove IRBModUtils (CAC-C for now contains their own versions of them)
+- remove IRBModUtils and MissionControl (CAC-C for now contains their own versions of them)
 - remove any previous version of CAC-C, CAE, CAC, CC, CLoc, CPrewarm, CU, CVoices, if they exist
 - Add BTX_CAC_Compatibility, overriding files